ricardocasares/kbme/README.md

     -j, --jira        JIRA REST API URL [https://server-name.com] -e, --endpoint    JIRA JQL /search endpoint [%jira/jira/rest/api/2/search?jql=%jql&expand=changelog&maxResults=1000]

+### `kbmeh`

+Use the `kbmeh` command to generate an automated historical output for a given period and intervals, for example, collect metrics for last 365 days on intervals of 15 days:

+`kbmeh --range 365 --interval 15 --csv >> metrics.csv`

+#### Options

+    -r, --range         Range of time to collect metrics, in days [365] -i, --interval      Interval to split metrics on, in days [15]

 ### Automatic environment variables detection

 You can create a `.env` file from which `kbme` will read environment variables, use this to setup a project you want constant metrics from.